Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Kayaking the Wailua River.
 Photo credit: Hawaii Tourism Authority (HTA) / Tor Johnson

-Enjoy a leisurely paddle down this sacred river surrounded by lush tropical scenery, then disembark for an easy nature hike to enjoy refreshment at one of the many wondrous waterfalls in Hawaii’s Garden Isle.
+Enjoy a leisurely paddle down this sacred river surrounded by lush tropical scenery.
+Then you’ll disembark for an easy nature hike to enjoy refreshment at one of the many wondrous waterfalls in Hawaii’s Garden Isle.

-Refuel during your day-long journey through paradise before taking time out from adventuring to dip into refreshing pools below cascading falls that serve as great spots for swimming or sunbathing while soaking up some relaxation amidst serene surroundings!
+Refuel during your day-long journey through paradise before taking time out from adventuring to dip into refreshing pools below cascading falls.
+Soak up some relaxation amidst serene surroundings!
 Check latest rates and more information.

 5. Taste a Plate Lunch at Mark’s Place

-It’s located in the industrial district of Puhi, and it’s tucked away from the main road, but it’s totally worth it.
-It’s by far one of the best places to eat in Lihue.
+Mark’s Place is located in the industrial district of Puhi.
+It’s tucked away from the main road, but it’s totally worth it.
+This is by far one of the best places to eat in Lihue.

-We like their loco moco and beef stew as it is some of the best food in Lihue.
-Plus, they have a nice assortment of baked goods, and you can get Spam musubi there.
-You can eat your food at one of their picnic tables or take it to a local beach or back to your hotel.
+We like their loco moco and beef stew, and you can get Spam musubi there.
+They also have a nice assortment of baked goods.
+You can eat your food at one of their picnic tables, take it to a local beach, or bring it back to your hotel.

 6. Go Mountain Tubing

 Kauai’s mountain tubing adventure is one of the most popular things to do in Kauai.
-This family-friendly activity is frequently sold out weeks in advance.
+My family loved it and it’s definitely one of the best Hawaii hidden gems.

 Find out what it's like to go mountain tubing on Kauai by top Hawaii blog Hawaii Travel with Kids.
 Image of a man and woman floating down a sugar cane canal on Kauai.